This Thai temple was built in 1845 by a Buddhist monk, who came from

 Buddha you'll find a lot of niches.
 They contain the ashes of the

-is a small Thai village and a Thai cemetery.
+Behind the temple is a small Thai village and a Thai cemetery.

 Local Thais celebrate the